 Parallel execution potential is inherent in a process-oriented design, and is bounded only by the number of ready processes.
 While the size of components varies with the design style chosen, a typical process-oriented design can have thousands of processes.
-Furthermore, as processes are created and connections between them made at runtime, truly dynamic systems can be modelled directly as process networks [34, 45].
-The explicit transfer of state using communication allows unmodified designs to be serialised for a single processor [39], and parallelised across shared-memory and distributed-memory multiprocessor systems [41, 43].
+Furthermore, as processes are created and connections between them made at runtime, truly dynamic systems can be modelled directly as process networks [8, 9].
+The explicit transfer of state using communication allows unmodified designs to be serialised for a single processor [10], and parallelised across shared-memory and distributed-memory multiprocessor systems [11, 12].

-We would like process-oriented software to execute with comparable performance to a sequential implementation in the absence of hardware parallelism, and automatically scale when multiple processors are available.
+Process-oriented software needs to execute with comparable performance to a sequential implementation in the absence of hardware parallelism, and automatically scale when multiple processors are available.
 To make this possible, scheduling and communication overheads must be minimised.
 Communication between processes must have an overhead comparable to calling a procedure, or invoking a method on an object.
 Runtime implementations which build communication upon common locking and operating system synchronisation primitives do not provide sufficient performance.
 Process-oriented software also requires functionality not provided by many lightweight threading frameworks (see section 6).